Access My Marketplace Passport

 ABA offers seven-minute pre-scheduled appointments, where motorcoach and tour operator Buyers obtain information and create business relationships with travel industry Sellers.
-These one-to-one appointments are the core of ABA's Annual Meeting & Marketplace week.
+These one-to-one appointments are the core of the ABA Marketplace week.

 Operator Buyer appointment-taking delegates are seated at individual booths for the entire week on the Business Floor and have appointments on all day Sunday, all day Monday, and all day Tuesday.
 There are 162 appointment slots available in the Buyer appointment schedule.

 Travel industry Seller delegates do not have booths, but walk the floor and move from Buyer to Buyer for their appointments.
 There are 54 appointment slots available in the Seller appointment schedule.
 The Seller session is based on the company’s membership code and is scheduled as follows: